How To Get a Private Investigator License in Texas

 Requirements to Get a Private Investigator License in Texas

 The following is general licensing information.
-Please visit the website listed above for specific licensing information, application forms, insurance requirements, fees, and any special licensing requirements.
+Please visit the website above for specific licensing information, application forms, insurance requirements, fees, and special licensing requirements.
 You may apply for a private investigator license if:

 • You are at least 18 years old